 Short for Reverse-lookup Pointer, the PTR record is used to map a reverse mapping from an IP to a fully qualified hostname.
 This is used in a process called reverse DNS lookup.

-Short for Service Location, the SRV record works similary to an MX record, but is used for other communication protocols to help with discovery.
+Short for Service Location, the SRV record works similarly to an MX record, but is used for other communication protocols to help with discovery.

 Short for Start of Authority, the SOA record serves as an administrative record for a domain name zone.
 It indicates the Authoritative Name Server for the current domain, contact details, serial number and information about any DNS changes.
 It also hints to the resolve how often the DNS information should be refreshed for this domain.